 In some cases, you may even be able to have garnished wages from before you filed your bankruptcy returned to you.
 There are, however, a few exceptions.
 Garnishment cannot be halted for debts tied into public goods, such as child support, alimony, student loan repayment, or IRS tax liability.

-For Tailored Bankruptcy Representation, Contact The Law Offices of Seth Kretzer Today
+For Tailored Bankruptcy Representation, Contact The Law Offices of Kretzer and Volberding P.C.
+Today

 When trying to figure out to manage your financial affairs during the bankruptcy process, you will need a lawyer with specific experience on bankruptcy in Texas and who has the right knowledge and resources to help you.

-Contact The Law Offices of Seth Kretzer today to discuss the details of your situation.
+Contact The Law Offices of Kretzer and Volberding P.C. today to discuss the details of your situation.